AstrobioMike/teichman-hmp/README.md

 # teichman-hmp

-This is a temporary space holding code and some files for pulling, parsing, and processing a subset of the HMP data.
+This holds code and some files for pulling, parsing, and processing a subset of 324 samples from the Human Microbiome Project.

 Workflows for downloading the SRA data and metagenomics processing through to the gene-level KO coverage tables were used from my [bit package](https://github.com/AstrobioMike/bit), retrieved and run as shown below: